Vietnam Visa Guide for Overseas Vietnamese With Foreign Passports

 Important tips for overseas Vietnamese

-- Never lose documents that can verify your Vietnamese genealogy- these can get you an exemption or relaxed visa application.
+- Never lose documents that can verify your Vietnamese genealogy - these can get you an exemption or a relaxed visa application.

-- It is strongly advisable that you carry along with you the 5-Year Visa Exemption Certificate in case you would like to require frequent visits.
+- It is strongly advisable that you carry along with you the 5-Year Visa Exemption Certificate with you in case you would like to make frequent visits.

 Conclusion

-As an Overseas Vietnamese, you will have a good alternative of entering Vietnam with a 5-year visa exemption, e-Visa, VOA or regular visa.
-Thinking over the most appropriate type of visa, it is better to think of the frequency of visits to the country, duration of staying there and the nationality you are at the moment.
+As an Overseas Vietnamese, you will have a good alternative of entering Vietnam with a 5-year visa exemption, e-Visa, VOA, or regular visa.
+Thinking over the most appropriate type of visa, it is better to think of the frequency of visits to the country, the duration of staying there, and your nationality you are at the moment.

 To proceed, please consult the Vietnam Immigration Department’s official website or contact the nearest Vietnamese embassy or consulate for personalized guidance based on your nationality and travel plan.